davidemaser/Fast-Template/README.md

 - show: defines the number of the results to show from the returned data.
 - saveAs: defines the name that the object will saves as.
 The object is bound to the window ``window['object']`` and is globally accessible.
+- hide: (boolean) defines whether or not the code should be returned and printed as a string (default false)

 ### Customizing Templates